Do you ever wonder if there's a way to thrive in the face of the challenges in your life?

 The workshop includes short guided practices along with practical tips.
 Numbers are limited so that your particular needs can be addressed.

 When's the next one?
-We offer this workshop once a year in January, at the Isbourne.
-Contact me if you'd like me to hear about the next date
+Saturday 26 January 2019, at the Isbourne Contact me if you'd like to get a reminder nearer the time.

 What people are saying